philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-`std::function` introduces type erasure overhead that can impact performance in tight loops.
+Description: `std::function` introduces type erasure overhead that can impact performance in tight loops.
 The efficient version uses a direct function pointer which avoids this overhead and allows better compiler optimizations.

 ## Example 46: Random Number Generation with Modulo Bias